Raevaen/OrderProcessing/README.md

 # OrderProcessing

 OrderProcessing is an event-driven order system built around a .NET API, a Rust processor, PostgreSQL, and RabbitMQ.
 The API accepts orders asynchronously and returns immediately with a `202 Accepted` response, while the processor validates and persists the order in the background.
+This is a learning project and it's not meant for use in production environments.
+Migrating to Kubernetes.

 ## Prerequisites